UW MEDICINE ARTICLES

 The immune system is quite complex, with multiple factors playing a role:

-- White blood cells: There are many different types of white blood cells that play various roles in fighting infection.
+White Blood Cells: There are many different types of white blood cells that play various roles in fighting infection.

-- Hormones: Cortisol and adrenaline have multiple effects on the immune system, including modulating how white blood cells work.
+Hormones: Cortisol and adrenaline have multiple effects on the immune system, including modulating how white blood cells work.

-- Physiologic factors: Body temperature and blood oxygen levels are also important in understanding how the body responds to infection.
+Physiologic Factors: Body temperature and blood oxygen levels are also important in understanding how the body responds to infection.

-- Other Factors: Sleep, stress, diet, medications and medical history all affect how the immune system functions.
+Other Factors: Sleep, stress, diet, medications and medical history all affect how the immune system functions.

 RUNNING AND THE IMMUNE SYSTEM

-Effects of endurance running on the immune system parameters have been well studied.
+Effects of endurance running on immune system parameters have been well studied.
 A group of runners had blood drawn at regular intervals while running for three hours.
 Researchers looked at their white blood cells and hormone levels at regular intervals.
-In this study there was an initial increase in most types of white blood cells and both cortisol and adrenaline levels.
+In this study, there was an initial increase in most types of white blood cells and both cortisol and adrenaline levels.
 Following the endurance exercise, there was a subsequent reduction in some types of white blood cells.
 These perturbations of the immune system returned to normal with 24 hours of recovery.
-While this may be interesting, what does it actually mean to a runner?
+While this may be interesting, what does it actually mean for a runner?